berberman/arch-hs/README.md

 # pacman -S arch-hs
 ```

-Install it directly using `pacman`.
+`arch-hs` is available in [community](https://www.archlinux.org/packages/community/x86_64/arch-hs/), so you can install it using `pacman`.

 ### Install the development version

 ```
-$ yay -S arch-hs-git
+# pacman -S arch-hs-git
 ```

-Install it using your AUR helper, or just `pacman` with [archlinxcn](https://github.com/archlinuxcn/repo), which provides pre-built binary, following the latest git commit.
+The `-git` version is available in [archlinxcn](https://github.com/archlinuxcn/repo), following the latest git commit.

 ### Build from source (for development)